 Also, it’s important to note that daily PrEP doesn’t begin working immediately.
 When you start taking daily PrEP, it takes at least seven days for the drug to become effective at preventing HIV.
 Also, if you intend to stop taking daily PrEP, you should keep on taking it for at least four weeks after your last potential exposure.

 Side effects of PrEP

 There are relatively few side-effects reported by people taking PrEP.
+These vary by which of the two drugs currently on the market you take.
 Some people report experiencing “start-up syndrome” when they begin PrEP.
 This can include nausea, headache, and loss of appetite.
 Usually, symptoms are mild and stop after the first month.

 Truvada-based PrEP may also cause kidney abnormalities.
 Following-up with your healthcare provider every three months is important so that they can perform lab testing to ensure your kidneys are working properly and to determine if PrEP should be held or stopped for your safety.